 - can solve problems by applying their mathematics to a variety of routine and non-routine problems, including breaking down problems into simpler steps

 Approaches to Teaching & Learning

-Daily mathematics lessons take place within class, differentiated to meet the needs of all children in the class.
+Daily mathematics lessons take place within classes and are punctuated by direct teaching.
+Learning is scaffolded and varied to enable children to meet at least the expected standard.
 Mathematical proficiency requires a focus on core knowledge and procedural fluency so that pupils can carry out mathematical procedures flexibly, accurately, consistently and efficiently.
 Practical, hands-on experiences of using, comparing and calculating with numbers and quantities are of crucial importance in establishing the best mathematical start.

 Manipulatives, such as Numicon, Dienes, number beads and place value counters, are used regularly to enable children to visualise mathematical concepts and ideas.
 Consistent use of meaningful and engaging images and models allow children to develop a robust understanding of the concepts underpinning the required calculation, number and measure strands.